 Our Mission is to empower immigrants living and working in our communities (Whistler and Pemberton) so they are able to navigate life in Canada independently, competently and confidently; we do this by providing support and information and by connecting them to each other and the wider community.

-The Whistler Multicultural Network was formed in April 2012 by the Whistler group of the Welcome Sea to Sky project, funded by the SMART Fund, Vancouver Coastal Health.
-The WMN is a key partner in the Whistler Welcome Centre, and collaborates with the Whistler Public Library, Capilano University and Sea to Sky Community Services to deliver federally- and provincially-funded immigrant settlement services, language and literacy programming.
-The Welcome Centre and WMN outreach programs are staffed collaboratively by Capilano University, Community Development & Outreach, and Sea to Sky Community Services (SSCS).
+The Whistler Multicultural Society is a key partner in the Whistler Welcome Centre, and collaborates with the Whistler Public Library, Capilano University and Sea to Sky Community Services to deliver federally- and provincially-funded immigrant settlement services, language and literacy programming.
+The WMS provides input to and guidance on the services, programs and activities delivered through the Welcome Centre.
+They are the voice of immigrants in our community and increasingly provide funding for Welcome Centre programing.
+The annual Whistler Multicultural Festival, now a virtual event in its eighth year in 2020, is the WMS’s signature project.
+The Welcome Centre and WMS outreach programs are staffed collaboratively by Capilano University, Community Development & Outreach, and Sea to Sky Community Services (SSCS).

 The Pemberton Multicultural Network was formed in April 2012 by the Pemberton group of the Welcome Sea to Sky project, funded by the SMART Fund, Vancouver Coastal Health.